Harry Potter fans gush over Emma Watson’s relationship with ‘soulmate’ Tom Felton

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-Beyond the Wand is a memoir that provides a backstage pass into Felton’s life on and off the big screen.
+Beyond the Wand is billed as a memoir providing a backstage pass into Felton’s life on and off the big screen.

 “Not just because it was cathartic for me.
 But also in the hope that sharing those parts of my story will help others that are maybe not going through the best time.”